Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 • How do you get promoted?

-Your instructor promotes you based on technical knowledge, mat time, competition results, and representing the BJJ philosophy over years of training.
+Instructor encourages you progression in rank based on technical knowledges, mat time, competition achievements and embodying BJJ philosophy within years of practice.

 • How many calories do you burn in Brazilian Jiu-Jitsu?